Modeling Reachability Types with Logical Relations: Related Work

-\bfparagraph{Step-Indexed Logical Relations} Step-indexed logical relations have been used to prove semantic type soundness~\cite{DBLP:journals/toplas/AppelM01,ahmed2004semantics}, program termination~\cite{DBLP:journals/pacmpl/SpiesKD21,logical-approach} and contextual equivalence~\cite{DBLP:conf/esop/Ahmed06}, representation independence~\cite{DBLP:conf/popl/AhmedDR09,logical-approach} for languages with general recursive and polymorphic types.
+\bfparagraph{Step-Indexed Logical Relations} Step-indexed logical relations have been used to prove semantic type soundness~\cite{DBLP:journals/toplas/AppelM01,ahmed2004semantics}, program termination~\cite{DBLP:journals/pacmpl/SpiesKD21,logical-approach} and contextual equivalence~\cite{DBLP:conf/esop/Ahmed06}, representation independence~\cite{DBLP:conf/popl/AhmedDR09,logical-approach}, monadic encapsulation of state achieved by runST using rank-2 polymorphism~\cite{DBLP:journals/pacmpl/TimanySKB18} for languages with general recursive and polymorphic types.
 In these approaches, types are indexed by computation steps to guarantee well-founded recursions have unique fixed points.
 Since all well-typed programs are guaranteed to terminate in our systems, our LR models do not require step-indexes.
-As future work, we plan to extend our models to support recursion and polymorphic types, and we are interested in using the Iris logic framework~\cite{DBLP:conf/popl/JungSSSTBD15,DBLP:conf/icfp/0002KBD16,DBLP:conf/esop/Krebbers0BJDB17,DBLP:journals/jfp/JungKJBBD18} to avoid manual step indexes and similar proof devices.
+As future work, we plan to extend our models to support recursion and cyclic references, and we are interested in using the Iris logic framework~\cite{DBLP:conf/popl/JungSSSTBD15,DBLP:conf/icfp/0002KBD16,DBLP:conf/esop/Krebbers0BJDB17,DBLP:journals/jfp/JungKJBBD18} to avoid manual step indexes and similar proof devices.